 \subsubsection{Extreme communism versus extreme capitalism}

-If we accept the comparison of the wf-society and the sf-society with extreme versions of communism and capitalism, respectively, then, these two societies, seen as RDBPs form, as we have seen, an envelope for all society forms.
+If we accept the comparison of the w.f.-society and the s.f.-society with extreme versions of communism and capitalism, respectively, then these two societies, seen as RDBPs form, as we have seen, an envelope for all society forms.

 It is a strange envelope indeed: namely, its boundaries attract and repulse individuals at the same time.
 Neither of the extreme societies can be expected to be seen by individuals as attractive, at least not if resources are limited.
-People want to get away from extreme communism by Hypothesis~2.
+People want to get away from extreme communism by Hypothesis~\ref{hyp2}.
 They would like to increase their standard of living as far as possible and thus leave extreme communism as quickly as possible.

-In the extreme form of capitalism things are equally unstable.
+In the extreme form of capitalism, things are equally unstable.
 Neglecting the case of arbitrarily many resources for everybody, the greed of the strongest ones kills the population from above because, typically, a large proportion of the people will leave.
 This society will soon have to revise thoroughly its philosophy.
 One reason is, as shown in this article, the necessity to have more people to increase the survival probability.
 Another reason is that there must be enough people to make the present resources available.

 It is difficult to imagine that extreme capitalism could survive in reality.
 In our RDBP model, it is possible under the condition $m(1-F(\theta))>1$.
 This imposes not only a high productivity, but also that individual resource creations stay i.i.d. random variables.
 However, work forces from different society classes are in reality not easily exchangeable.